Susan Wilkins’ first year as Garden Curator.

 The Friends held a Board meeting on October 4 at the Golden Valley Historical Society.
 Committees were working on the Ken Avery memorial and the 2007 Garden Anniversary.
-It was noted that the project to replace the chain-link fence at the back gate with wrought iron like that at the front gate would be completed yet this year.
+It was noted that the project to replace the chain-link fence at the back gate with wrought iron like that at the front gate would be completed yet this year but it actually stretched into 2005.
 (2)

 Weather: 2004 was a year of just under average total precipitation and well under average snowfall.
 Temperatures were close to average as was rainfall.
 Late fall into December was very dry with little snow.

 Note 1 The Fringed Gentian™ Vol. 52, No. 4, Fall 2004 (PDF File)

 Note 2 Friends Board Meeting minutes October 4, 2004